languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 need to use the `match` element.
-If you're not just changing the case but also changing the word, then you can use the following workaround: make `match` point at any token (it doesn't matter as long it's in the pattern) and use regular expression .* and replace it with the word you want to actually use.
-And add case_conversion:
+If you're not just changing the case but also changing the word, then you can use the following workaround: make `match` point at any token (it doesn't matter as long it's in the pattern) and use regular expression `.*` and replace it with the word you want to actually use.
+And add `case_conversion`:

 ```xml
     <pattern case_sensitive="yes">